top of page

 1. Physical Benefits

-It’s obvious that a sport like rugby has physical benefits.
-For example, muscle development as the physical nature of rugby requires the use of all major muscle groups.
+A sport like rugby has physical benefits.
+For example, muscle development, as the physical nature of rugby requires the use of all major muscle groups.
 From the legs and core to the upper body, rugby players develop a well-rounded physique.
 The sport's dynamic nature also helps to improve muscle strength, power, and flexibility.

 2. Cardiovascular Health